yonas-fsaha/my-portfoilo-with-next-js/README.md

 To learn more about Next.js, take a look at the following resource
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and AP
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutoria
-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welco
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are
 ## Depl
 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.